-In the study both weak and strong-ankled people walked down a custom-built runway with eight trap doors.
+In the study, both weak and strong-ankled people walked down a custom-built runway with eight trap doors.
 Each participant was connected to sensory equipment and told to match their steps to the beat of a metronome.

 As they strode to the other end, one of the trap doors would suddenly invert 30 degrees outward, tweaking their ankle just enough to trigger a series of muscle reactions.

-This simple test provided researchers with data on the speed and quality of three protective muscle contractions signaled from different parts of the nervous system: the first from receptors within the leg muscle, the second from relays within the spinal cord and the third from the brain itself.
+This simple test provided researchers with data on the speed and quality of three protective muscle contractions signalled from different parts of the nervous system: the first from receptors within the leg muscle, the second from relays within the spinal cord and the third from the brain itself.

 Participants with a history of weak ankles had a significant delay for the first muscle response compared to a control group with no history of sprains.

 The researchers found the muscles responded within 55 milliseconds in the control group.
 It took more time in the group with a history of ankle trouble – as much as 90 milliseconds.
 The delay sounds small but in some cases could mean the difference between a painful ankle sprain and going merrily on your way.

 The strength of the muscle response was also diminished in participants with a prior ankle injury, leading the researchers to believe prior injuries leave the muscle receptors with less sensitivity, impairing their ability to react as quickly or strongly as the situation may call for.